compenguy/compenguy.github.io/hobbies/rust/ebnf-to-pest.md

 </plane>
 ```

-At first I though the problem was with my lexer - it took me awhile to see what was wrong with this document.
+At first I thought the problem was with my lexer - it took me awhile to see what was wrong with this document.
 Specifically, [production 17](https://www.w3.org/TR/2006/REC-xml11-20060816/#NT-PITarget) says the name that immediately follows a '<?' (opening of a Processing Instruction token) cannot begin with the sequence 'XML' or 'xml':

 ```
 [17]   PITarget   ::=   Name - (('X' | 'x') ('M' | 'm') ('L' | 'l'))